top of page

 AFA On The Land logo.jpg

-Art for Aid supports a Land Based Learning Lab in Garden Hill, Manitoba.
+Art for Aid supports Land Based Learning in Quebec, Ontario, Manitoba and Saskatchewan.
 Through qualified instructors and Elders, this program introduces youth to cultural skills such as ice fishing, ice safety, basic survival skills, food preparation, traditional medicines and more.

 For Indigenous people the land and the language are intrinsically linked.
 Youth spend a week on the land, immersed in a program that is directed in the traditional language as much as possible.